ismcodes/mediapublic-server/site-layout.md

 ####/ ( index )

-Our super sexy front-page!
+The front page for Media Public.
 This is the first thing most people will see, so it should be pretty and filled with concise information.
 Additionally it should include a collection of links to different parts of the site, specifically /find and /stations.